Head of debt recovery Richard Anderson provides some top tips for improving your cash flow.

 Sometimes we all within our own businesses must go back to basics.

-- How do you introduce your customer into your business?
+- How do you introduce your customer to your business?
 Do you know your customer and do you really know that they are able to pay for your goods and/or services?

 - Before you take an order, do you research your customer?